 Weight Goal Badges

-Fitbit badges make it easy to stay motivated through your weight-loss goals.
+Fitbit badges make it easy to stay motivated through your weight goals.
 You earn a badge merely for setting a goal, the first step in the right direction.
-Celebrate as you lose pounds and count down toward the finish line.
+Celebrate as you lose pounds, gain weight or maintain your current weight, and count down toward the finish line.

-Similar to Fitbit’s goal badges, Apple Watch’s achievement list increases user engagement and encourages a little healthy competition.
+Similar to Fitbit’s goal badges, Apple Watch’s activity award list increases user engagement and encourages a little healthy competition.
 You can improve your health while also hitting achievements and earning every badge.

 These achievements focus on how much time you spend exercising each day.
 The more you exercise, whether it be walking, biking or weightlifting, the more badges you will earn.

 Workout badges you can earn with Apple Watch include the following: